 All reply slips were returned directly to the research team.
 Potential participants were then contacted via telephone to ascertain additional information, answer screening questions and book appointments for visits to the Human Movement and Function Laboratory at the Allied Health Centre, Plymouth.
 In study one, 30 participants with MS were recruited, 27 of which completed the study.
 In study two, 17 participants with MS were recruited, 14 of which completed the study.
-In study three, 17 participants with MS were recruited, 13 of which completed the study.
+In study three, 17 participants with MS MS were recruited, 13 of which completed the study.
 In addition age, height and weight matched controls were recruited from friends and spouses of people with MS and local staff.
-In study one, 15 control participants were recruited and for studies two and three a single control group of 13 participants was recruited.
+In study one, 15 control participants were recruited.